stillmanff/Raspberry-Pi-Sense-Hat-Clock/README.md

 indicator.
 Remaining bug: clock stops collecting barometer readings when the display is shut off.

+Update 1/31/2020: Keep collecting barometer data when the display is off.
+Made data retention time parameter more intuitive.
+Tuned the intervals and display color threshholds to give better predictions.

 Coming features:
-1. Keep collecting barometer data when the display is off
-2. Use accelerometers to automatically rotate the display
+1. Use accelerometers to automatically rotate the display
 2. Press the joystick to temporarily display current barometric pressure

 Note: None of the other PiHat sensors seem accurate enough for real world use.